wp-plugins/forum-server/readme.txt

 To make a translation of any wp plugin use this plugin http://wordpress.org/extend/plugins/codestyling-localization/

+When the .mo file is ready:
-Prefix the .mo and .po files with "vasthtml-", for example: vasthtml-en_EN.mo, vasthtml-en_EN.po.
+1. Prefix the .mo file with "vasthtml-", for example: vasthtml-en_EN.mo.
-When the .mo and .po files are ready:
-1. Copy .mo and .po files to /wp-content/plugins/forum-server/
-2. Open /wp-content/plugins/forum-server/wpf-main.php file
+2. Copy this file to /wp-content/plugins/forum-server/languages/
-3. Uncomment the following lines:
-//$plugin_dir = basename(dirname(__FILE__));
-//load_textdomain("vasthtml", ABSPATH.'wp-content/plugins/'. $plugin_dir.'/'.'vasthtml-en_EN.mo');
-(change "en_EN" to your locale descriptor.
+3. Go to Admin > WP Forum Server > General Options and choose your language Also you can add description to your translate file: create file vasthtml-en_EN.txt with short description and put it info language directory.

 = May I recommend some new features? =
 Yes please do. http://vasthtml.com/support/?vasthtmlaction=viewtopic&t=20.0

 = Where can I get support? =
-In the support forums on Vast HTML: http://vasthtml.com/support/
+In the support forums on Vast HTML: http://forumpress.org/support

 == Screenshots ==